nichite/nichite.github.io/_posts/2022-03-05-the-best-bionic-arms-are-barely-usable.md

    underlying tech
 2. Over-hype of experimental results in science journalism (definitely on purpose)
-3. Underestimation of amputees' function without prosthetics
+3. Underestimation of amputees' function without prostheses

 But so what, right?
 People like sci-fi tech and like to stretch reality a little bit.
 Problem is, I think _**it's pretty likely the misinformation about these